wiluite/CSV_co_old/README.md

 > Why are you unquoting quoted fields?

-Because quotes are for *data processors*, not the end-user.
-String's nature is quote.
+Because quotes are for *data processors*, not the end-users: quotes (double quotes) is string's nature.

 > How fast is it?

 Well, it is not the fastest.
-But look at [benchmarks](#benchmarks).
+But look at [Benchmarks](#benchmarks).
 Remember, iteration speed dissolves in data processing times.

 ### Features